 When we were growing up, my mother cooked dinner every night.
-There was always a protein, a vegetable, and a starch except on Sundays when one of my grandmothers cooked dinner and the lines between the food groups were blurred by the magnificent bowl of spaghetti and meatballs on the table.
-Milk was the only beverage served and it was poured from the “Orange Poppy” ceramic milk pitcher.
-Milk bottles on the table were a big No-No with Mom.
+There was always a protein, a vegetable, and a starch, although on Sundays, when one of my grandmothers cooked dinner, the lines between the food groups were blurred by a magnificent batch of spaghetti and meatballs.
+Now, I am the grandmother!

-Mom was a single parent, worked full-time, and was a fabulous cook.
-I was her sous chef and worked by her side to get dinner on the table.
+Mom was a single parent who worked full-time and was a fabulous cook.
+I was her sous chef and worked by her side to get dinner on the table nightly.
 Helping with dinner was a point of pride; we were a team.
 While structured family meals have undergone some changes in the last fifty years, the way I prepare acorn squash remains the same.
 Mom knew how to prepare adult foods so children would eat them.

 4 acorn squashes